ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **D. Authenticate the fingerprints of the Individual by comparing the match score of the fingerprint against threshold (BioAuthService)**

 Upon receiving an authentication request, the system authenticates the fingerprints of the Individual by comparing the match score of the fingerprint against threshold.
 The system can integrate with Fingerprint scanner and generate match score as per the following steps:
-1. The authentication service request has the following parameters: id, Con, reqTime, txnId, UA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,pin, OTP, session key, HMAC Value,signature, namePri, msPri , mtPri, nameSec, msSec , mtSec, dCode,mId, Bios(bioType, attriType) and the match score
+1. The authentication service request has the following parameters: id, Con, reqTime, txnId, UA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType) and the match score
 2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
 3. The system retrieves the threshold level configured which is acceptable for a match
 4. The system then validates the following if the match score is equal to greater than the threshold level
-5. The system constructs the response to the requesting source with status(Y/N), txnId (same as request), resTime of response, err,actn
+5. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
-6. The system also provides id, idType, indication of type of attribute was used for Auth ( “pi->namePri” or/and “pi->nameSec” , Ad->Address line 1,etc, FAd, fgerMin or fgerImg ,pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1,etc, FAd, fgerMin or fgerImg ,pin, OTP ), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+6. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP ), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 7. Alerts and warning messages for data type violation are sent as per data definition
 8. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

-**E. Support two finger authentication so that the quality of incoming fingerprints is better**
+**E. Support two-finger authentication so that the quality of incoming fingerprints is better**

-1. The system receives an authentication service request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,pin, OTP, session key, HMAC Value,signature, namePri, msPri , mtPri, nameSec, msSec , mtSec, dCode,mId, Bios(bioType, attriType).
+1. The system receives an authentication service request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType).
 2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
-3. The system validated the following
+3. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration)
    * Validates if duplicate fingers are used in input if duplicate encoded value is used in the input for fingers - updated logic
    * Validates if single fgerMin record contains more than one finger